mireckistaszek-pixel/diy-subwoofer/README.md

 🔗 Notes
 This setup is designed for home use / PC connection, not a car.
 Mono amplifier is required; subwoofer cannot run directly from a PC.

+🛠 Build Instructions
+1. Cut the MDF Panels

+You will need:

+Front panel
+Back panel
+Top & bottom panels
+Side panels
+Internal wall for slot port

+Tip: Ask your local hardware store to cut MDF precisely.

+2. Assemble the Box
+Apply wood glue to all edges
+Screw panels together tightly
+Use silicone sealant inside all joints to make the box airtight
+3. Build the Slot Port
+Create a side-channel port using an internal MDF panel Ensure correct port length (approx. 40–60 cm depending on tuning) Do NOT block airflow
+4. Cut Subwoofer Hole
+Use a jigsaw or router
+Make sure the hole fits tightly
+Mount the subwoofer securely with screws
+5. Wiring
+Connect amplifier output → subwoofer terminals
+Use proper speaker wire
+Ensure polarity (+ / -) is correct

+sorry if it feels like robot but i was doing everything by translator (i dont know englisch well)(i mean i have only a at englisch but now i am stressed)so yeah sorry :)